commerceblock/docs/source/ocean-config/index.rst

      - yes

 Script destination for freezelist coins, required if freezelist is enabled (option -freezelist=1).
+The number of coins is specified by ``policycoins``.

 -burnlistcoinsdestination
 ^^^^^^^^^^^^^^^^^^^^^^^^^